 As an individual, the Initial Training Course to get you started is at present between £350 and £425.
 This may be less if a group rate is negotiated with a provider.

 After the Initial Training Course you are ready to start VIG with a client under supervision by an AVIGuk accredited supervisor.
 You could then expect to pay £1500 for all the further elements, supervision, transitional assessments, final accreditation and registration.
 You could expect to complete the process in 12-18 months.
 However, these are not up-front costs as many people only commit themselves to the initial course to start with and the timing of supervision costs etc. are negotiable thereafter.
 And again a group rate can be a more economical way to contract a supervisor's time.

-You can take up supervision for up to 2 years after the ITC.
-After that, a refresher ITC must be completed.
+You can take up supervision for up to 3 years after the ITC.
+After that, a refresher ITC ( or equivalent) must be completed.